FoenixRetro/f256-firmware/HowToUpgrade.md

 ## Flashing the FPGA

 The FPGA load only has to be updated if the version number has changed.
 The first eight digits of the "Hardware" revision (in this case "0015" and "0019") indicate the current major and minor version number.
-In the release's `fpga` folder you will find several files for the F256K and for the F256 Jr. The part of the filename called eg. `RC15_XXXX` is the major and minor version number of the new load.
+In the release's `fpga` folder you will find several files for the F256K and for the F256 Jr. The part of the filename called eg. `RC16_XXXX` is the major and minor version number of the new load.
 If it is greater than the current version, you have to flash the FPGA.
 You should of course select the file that is suitable for your computer, either `F256K` or `F256Jr`.
-The latest FPGA load for the Jr. is named `F256M_Wbh_Jan4th_2025_RC19_0100.jic`.
+The latest FPGA load for the Jr. is named `F256M_Wbh_Jan4th_2025_RC19_0100.jic` and the file `F256Kc_WBh_Jan26th_2025_RC16_0001.jic` contains the most recent FPGA load for the F256K.

 If you're already familiar with FPGA's and using a USB Blaster you can just go right ahead, there's nothing special about the F256's.